pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[20/08/2016] Section about new visuals finished.**

+Added a new section about visuals (5.4), covering ground from new textures to increased flora, going through crystal clear waters and a cleaned-up environment.

+Almost there!

 **[15/08/2016] Section about vision control finished.**

 Added a new section about vision control (5.3), with four mods which allow to change the way we see the Wasteland.